Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - We assume that infants look longer at events that they find surprising.
 - So by measuring the amount of time that infants look at events, experimenters can work out which events infants find surprising (which also provides us info on what infants expect).
-- *Dishabituation paradigm*: the way of identifying when a “violation of expectation” occurs.
+- *Dishabituation paradigm*: the way of identifying when a "violation of expectation" occurs.
 ![Figure 9.6]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure9-6.png" | absolute_url }})
 - *Object permanence*: understanding that objects exists even if they aren’t seen
 - When do children learn object permanence?